luis33k/pureAgua/README.md

-# pureAgua - *this is all an example site I coded for a client AKA not real company!
+# pureAgua - *example site I coded for a client AKA not real company!
 Responsive Website for a Non-Profit
 Home Page
 Welcome to Water for All